Coast FIRE: A Practical Path to Financial Independence for Families

 Some posts contain affiliate links, see disclosure for more details.

-Coast FIRE is often described as the middle ground of financial independence.
+Coast FIRE is often described as the middle ground of financial independence, and for many families it’s the first version of FIRE that actually feels realistic.

-Instead, you put in the heavier investment effort early on, then allow time and compound growth to carry much of the weight.
+Instead, you put in the heavier investment effort early on, then allow time and compound growth to carry more of the weight later.

-When work, childcare and everyday life already feel full, that balance can feel far more realistic than aiming to retire at 40.
+When work, childcare and everyday life already feel full, that balance can feel far more achievable than trying to retire at 40.

 What Is Coast FIRE?